John Wick, 'John Wick'

 Well-dressed and stylish, John Wick is the ultimate cool assassin.
 Driven by love to seek vengeance against those who shattered his happy existence, Keanu elevates a B-movie revenge plot to lofty heights, showing audiences that even at age 50, he can make complex choreographed fight scenes look easy.

-We expect big things for Wick in the sequel.
+We expect big things for Wick again in the upcoming sequel,

 Neo, 'The Matrix' Trilogy